GE industrial profit boost underscores strategy, shares up

 The results underscored GE Chief Executive Officer Jeff Immelt's strategy to focus the company even more on manufacturing of large industrial products as he reduces the company's dependence on its GE Capital finance unit.
 Immelt is also seeking to improve profit margins and slash administrative costs at the 307,000-employee company.

-Still, GE said it plans to divest $4 billion worth of industrial businesses this year as the conglomerate focuses its portfolio on high-returning businesses.
+GE said it planned to be more active with divestitures this year from its industrial businesses.
 The company is already in the process of spinning off its North American retail finance business as it seeks to reduce the contribution from GE Capital to 30 percent of company profits by 2016, compared to about 45 percent in 2013.

 "We are more active on the divestiture front this year," Immelt told analysts on a conference call.